Poduszka12/PDF-Tools/README.md

   It then replaces the product codes in the PDF with links to the corresponding products in your store.

 Steps to Use the Program:

-  1. Organize Your Files

-    Place all relevant PDF files in a folder named after the manufacturer.
+  1. Replace placeholders in the code with proper paths.

-  3. Prepare the CSV File
+  2. Prepare the CSV File

-    Create a CSV file with three columns: name, Symbol, and Symbol_1.
+    1. Create a CSV file with three columns: name, Symbol, and Symbol_1.
-    Fill in the manufacturer’s name, their product codes, and your store’s product codes accordingly.
+    2. Fill in the manufacturer’s name, their product codes, and your store’s product codes accordingly.

+  3. Organize Your Files

+    For One Manufacturer:

+      1. Create a folder named after the manufacturer and place all relevant PDF files inside.
+      2. Enter the path to this folder in the program.

+    For Multiple Manufacturers:

+      1. Create a main folder.
+      2. Inside the main folder, create separate subfolders for each manufacturer, naming each subfolder with the respective manufacturer's name.
+      3. Place the corresponding PDF files inside each manufacturer’s subfolder.
+      4. Enter the path to the main folder in the program.
+The program will then process each manufacturer's subfolder automatically.

-  5. Run the Program
+  4. Run the Program

     Put the CSV file path into the code.
     Put the path of your PDF folder into the textbox.